raybsmith/GroupFinance/README.md

     Sue owes Jon $19.25
     Joe owes Jon $0.75

-This program reduces complicated groups situations to the smallest possible number of transactions to balance everyone.
+This program reduces complicated group situations to the smallest possible number of transactions to balance everyone.